krutoo/packmar.js/README.md

 - how use modern vanilla JS in UI creating (instead of React, Vue, Backbone, JSX, VDOM...);
 - how remain simple and lightweight at the same time.

-*Compo* uses native Web API and tagged template literals for define templates.
+*Compo* uses native Web API's and tagged template literals for define templates.

 ## 💪🏾 How?